 - Under these unprecedented times, dropping your payment in the mail is a good way to go.
-We only accept money orders.
-In addition ,before you get your money order, please contact the clerk’s office for the discounted rate.
-The money orders needs to be made out to Paulding County Juvenile Court.
-Also, If you have taken the Driver’s Defense Course, please send the certificate in with the payment
+We accept money orders only.
+In addition, before you get your money order please contact the clerk’s office for the discounted rate.
+The money order needs to be made out to Paulding County Juvenile Court.
+If you have taken the Defensive Driver's Course please send the certificate in with the payment

 - Mailing Address: Paulding County Juvenile Court- 280 Constitution Blvd.
 Room: 2106 Dallas, Georgia 30132 @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>